dherajm/Python-Projects/README.md

 8. [Pong Game with Turtle](): Build a two-player Pong game using the turtle module, providing a simple and enjoyable gaming experience.

+9. [Flash Cards Project](): This Python Tkinter program creates a French-English flashcard application, reading vocabulary from a CSV file.
+Users are presented with random French words, can flip the card to see English translations, and use buttons to indicate correct or incorrect answers.

 ### Intermidiate +:
+1. [Automated Birthday Wisher](): An automated birthday wisher program written in Python that retrieves a list of birthdays from a data source, checks for current date matches, and sends personalized birthday wishes via email or another messaging platform.
+The program runs at scheduled intervals, ensuring timely and automated birthday greetings.

 ### Advance: